sreevinithaa/HomeWork_1_11_02_2022/README.md

 ## Description

-Its a one page website about Horiseon Social Solution Services.AS per marketting agencies request code has bee refacted in a way to support search engines and support accessibility.
+Its a one page website about Horiseon Social Solution Services.AS per marketting agencies request code has been refacted in a way to support search engines and support accessibility.Webside included the fixed for one link which wasn't work before.Images are resized to speedup the loading time.

 ### Executing program